dedwar65/TA-notes/README.md

 # TA-notes
-Notes and practice problems from Fall 2023 undergraduate course on Macroeconomic Theory
+Notes and practice problems from courses I've been a teaching assitant (TA) for at Johns Hopkins.